Chapter 3 Daily 05 Problem Set

 Encryption and Decryption Problems

 (encrypt :: String -> String -> String).
-The encrypt function takes in a message string and a key string.
-The encryption lines up the letters in the message and the string, changes the characters into binary numbers, joins the binary numbers with “exclusive or” (see the next paragraph), and then changes the resulting number back into a string.
+The encrypt function takes in a key string and a message string.
+The encryption lines up the letters in the key and the message, changes the characters into binary numbers, joins the binary numbers with “exclusive or” (see the next paragraph), and then changes the resulting number back into a string.
 The string will be nonsense.

 The function “exclusive or” (called xor) is mentioned in the problem above.
 Exclusive or takes in two numbers and gives 1 if the numbers are different and 0 if the numbers are the same.